ccrysisa/ccrysisa.github.io/docs/posts/modern-cpp/index.md

 - cppreference: [Access specifiers](https://en.cppreference.com/w/cpp/language/access)

-> In a member-specification of a class/struct or union, define the accessibility of subsequent members.
+&gt; In a member-specification of a class/struct or union, define the accessibility of subsequent members.
->
+&gt;
-> In a base-specifier of a derived class declaration, define the accessibility of inherited members of the subsequent base class.
+&gt; In a base-specifier of a derived class declaration, define the accessibility of inherited members of the subsequent base class.

 A **public** member of a class is accessible anywhere